What are Single Player Card Games?

 Is every single player card game solvable?

-Not necessary.
+Not necessarily.
 However, if you play digitally, programs can be set to only generate solvable games.